ProtocolONE/ptah-docs/content/docs/customization.md

 Moreover, you can add custom styles using the CSS editor and embed custom scripts using the JavaScript editor in Ptah Settings:

 {{< hint >}}
-- To add custom JS or CSS code, click the *Settings icon* on the top menu and choose the *Add custom CSS tab* (or *Add JS Scripts tab*).
+- To add custom JS or CSS code, open the panel Code Injection.
 - In the editor, enter your code (CSS or JavaScript).
-- Click *Save* and view the result in Preview Area.
+- Click the *Save button* and view the result in Preview Area.
 {{< /hint >}}

 {{< figure src="/images/custom-css-js.png">}}